This user agreement will be effective for all users as of November 15, 2022.

 If you have authorized an automatic payment and PayPal performs currency conversion for that automatic payment transaction, PayPal will use the transaction exchange rate (including PayPal's currency conversion fee) in effect at the time the automatic payment transaction is processed.

-When you buy something from a seller online using PayPal and the transaction is ultimately refunded, the money will typically be refunded to the original payment method you used for the transaction if you used a credit card, debit card or PayPal balance.
-If you used a bank account as the payment method for the transaction, we will refund the money to your bank account, or to your PayPal balance if we cannot refund it to your bank account.
-For purchases you make in a seller's store location that you paid for using your PayPal account and the transaction is ultimately refunded, the money will be refunded to your PayPal balance.
+When you buy something from a seller online using PayPal and the transaction is ultimately refunded, the money will typically be refunded to the original payment method you used for the transaction if you used a credit card, debit card or a balance in your PayPal account.
+If you used a bank account as the payment method for the transaction, we will refund the money to your bank account, or to the balance in your PayPal account if we cannot refund it to your bank account.
+For purchases you make in a seller's store location that you paid for using your PayPal account and the transaction is ultimately refunded, the money will be refunded to the balance in your PayPal account.

 If PayPal performed a currency conversion for your transaction and a refund is issued: